Control Panel

 Craft also has multiple editions, some of which give you access to additional control panel features.

-Let’s take a quick spin around a typical control panel screen:
+Let’s take a quick spin around a typical control panel screen.

-- At the top, the global header contains breadcrumbs (when working with nested content or settings), actions for the current screen, and the user menu.
+Contains breadcrumbs (when working with nested content or settings), actions for the current screen, and the user menu.

 You will see these same page components crop up in other screens—and even in slideouts!